 This is mainly due to a complete misunderstanding of what true hypnosis is and often is a result of media exposure which tends to highlight sensational extreme examples of hypnosis and encourage ignorance so as to captivate its audience.

 Hypnosis is merely a relaxed state and one which we all enter into on a regular basis many times a day – without even realizing it.

 Whenever we enter into our imagination as when day dreaming or simply relaxing and letting our thoughts wander we are really in a light hypnotic or trance like state.

 What is powerful about this state is that it seems whilst in this relaxed condition it is possible to gain access to the subconscious mind – through the imagination.

-Suggestions to imagine new ways of thinking and being can by-pass the filter of our conscious minds (which is always seeking to constrain and conform everything to its own preformulated model of the world) and enter into our subconscious mind – bringing about desired rapid growth and change.
+Suggestions to imagine new ways of thinking and being can by-pass the filter of our conscious mind and enter into our subconscious mind – bringing about the desired rapid growth and change.

-But only when the person already knows that their existing thought patterns and idea of the world are simply not working for them and that they desperately need to re-align their thoughts, actions and behavior compass.
+Especially when the person already knows that their existing thought patterns and ideas about the world are simply not working for them and that they desperately need to re-align their thoughts, actions and behavior compass.

-In effect sometimes our conscious minds in trying to protect our beliefs systems – actually hinder our progress and block what would otherwise be positive and productive change.
+In effect sometimes when our conscious mind is trying to protect our beliefs systems – it actually hinders our progress and blocks what would otherwise be positive and productive change.

-By by-passing our conscious filter we can (after we have agreed consciously to accept new programming) go directly to the subconscious mind – allowing us to maximise our full true potential and enabling us to release old thought patterns that are blocking our progress to a required goal.
+By by-passing our conscious filter we can go directly to the subconscious mind – allowing us to maximise our full true potential and enabling us to release old thought patterns that are blocking our progress to a required goal.